 The value of \$Annotations is an object with one member per annotation target.
-The member name is a path identifying the annotation target, the member value is an object containing annotations for that target.
+The member name is an expression identifying the annotation target.
+It MUST resolve to a model element in scope.
+The member value is an object containing annotations for that target.

-Example 7: annotations targeting the Person type with qualifier Tablet
+Example 12: annotations targeting the Person type with qualifier Tablet